Master of Public Health

 - Full-Time: 27 month duration (1 course per term)

 The Chicago School’s Master of Public Health Online Program addresses the needs of the evolving landscape of health care.
 By focusing on evidence-based, quality of life, and building public and private partnerships, this program helps students develop a global mindset to respond to the challenges of a highly interconnected world.
-To view the list of courses offered in […]
+To view the list of online courses offered […]

 The Chicago School’s Master of Public Health Online Program addresses the needs of the evolving landscape of health care.
 By focusing on evidence-based, quality of life, and building public and private partnerships, this program helps students develop a global mindset to respond to the challenges of a highly interconnected world.
-To view the list of courses offered in the MPH curriculum, visit our Catalog.
+To view the list of online courses offered in the MPH curriculum, visit our Catalog.

-Drawing on their years of cumulative experience, our practitioner faculty have developed a program that applies theory and research to real-world situations; focusing on a global understanding of the challenges of the evolving health care industry, our faculty challenge students to become leaders in Public Health and to use their knowledge to benefit underserved communities.
+Drawing on their years of cumulative experience, our practitioner faculty have developed an online program that applies theory and research to real-world situations; focusing on a global understanding of the challenges of the evolving health care industry, our faculty challenge students to become leaders in Public Health and to use their knowledge to benefit underserved communities.

 Graduates of this Master of Public Health Online Program will be able to: